sgibson91/sgibson91.github.io/content/speaking/speaker-rider.md

 If you are interested in having me speak, please provide the following:

 - Confirmation you have read this rider
-- Conference name, website, date of events, location, timezone (if remote)
+- Conference name, website, date of events, location, time zone (if remote)
 - Budget for speaker honorarium
 - What you are interested in having me speak about